-Men can also be abused, but the term ‘woman abuse’ recognizes that women are most often the victims of abuse and men are most often the perpetrators.
+Men can also be abused, but the term ‘Women Abuse‘ (or ‘Abusing Girl‘) recognizes that women and girls are most often the victims of abuse and men are most often the perpetrators.

-Abuse against women occurs in families of all socioeconomic, educational and cultural backgrounds and is found in both rural and urban settings.
+Abuse against girl or woman occurs in families of all socioeconomic, educational and cultural backgrounds and is found in both rural and urban settings.
 Women in lesbian relationships can also be at risk for abuse.